QuangTranUTE/Vietnamese-English-Translator/README.md

     3. Run "train.py"

 You can easily customize the model by changing hyperparameters put at the beginning of code parts (marked with comments `NOTE: HYPERPARAM`) (see `train.py`).

 Please be aware that the training process may take days to finish, depending on your customized model and your computer.

 After training, you can deploy your model on, for example, a Colab as I have done above.

 ## Brief info about the model
+The model was trained with the [**OPUS TED2020-v1 en-vi text**](https://opus.nlpl.eu/TED2020-v1.php) data with more than 300.000 pairs of text sequences (see `datasets` folder for details).

 The current model (in `train.py`) is a simple encoder-decoder with 4-GRU-layer encoder and decoder.
-Due to the lack of resources, attention mechanism and bidirectional RNNs have not been used.
+Due to the lack of resources, *attention mechanism* (with *bidirectional RNNs*) have not been used.
-Beam search or randomly translation.

-The model is trained with the **OPUS TED2020-v1** en-vi data with more than 300.000 pairs of text sequences.
-See `dataset` folder for details.
+In the future, *beam search* and *random translation* may also be added to improve performance of the model.

-***Note for ones who want to implement attention mechanism:*** due to some bug in the current Tensorflow (version 2.5.0) and Tensorflow Addons (version 0.13 as I have tried), we cannot implement attention mechanism in eager mode.
-If you wish to, you have to use the subclassing API.
+***Note for ones who want to implement attention mechanism:*** due to some bugs in the current Tensorflow (version 2.5.0) and Tensorflow Addons (version 0.13 as I have tried), we cannot implement attention mechanism in eager mode, to the best of my knowledge.
+So at the moment, you have to use the subclassing API if you wish to get attention mechanism.
+There are online tutorials with code can help you with that.